sudosoph/docs/content/getting-started/tutorials/going-live/go-live-checklist.md

   - /tutorials/activate-section-io/go-live-checklist/
 ---

 Section Customer Engineers work with customers to complete the steps in the Go-Live Checklist to launch an application.
 The Go-Live Checklist guides us systematically through a series of steps to generate a highly functional, secure, and customized edge computing application.

+**PROJECT START DATE**: MM/DD/YYYY
+**PROJECT END DATE**: MM/DD/YYYY

  Step | Task | Status | Owner | ETA | Notes
 ------|------|--------|-------|-----|-------